 “We’re scheduled to meet with Alan Quallier, our attorney, at four o’clock.
 He has the guardianship papers for you and me to sign.
 Then he will file them with the court.
 Then there will be a hearing where you have to approve of us to be your guardians.
-Doris would have had to approve of this change, but she’s in a coma at Bayside Memorial Hospital.
-Alan contacted the hospital and obtain a document stating that she is unable to provide a verbal or written statement for the court.
+Doris would’ve had to approve of this change, but she’s in a coma at Bayside Memorial Hospital.
+Alan contacted the hospital and obtained a document stating that she is unable to provide a verbal or written statement for the court.
 Because Pete was never listed as your stepfather, he can’t file an objection to the guardianship.

 “Alan also has copies of the restraining order against Pete for you and me.

 “Finally, if you have any questions about the emancipation, Alan will be able to answer them.”

 “I don’t have any interest in the emancipation,” Jay said.
 “Having you as my guardians is the best thing that could happen.”